Why Diversity Matters

-If available, the chart below includes the male to female distribution among Cornell's faculty, as well as students.
+If available, the chart below includes the male to female ratio among Cornell's faculty, as well as students.

-We've caluclated the geographic diversity of each school by looking at where matriculated undergraduates lived before they attended college.
+We've calculated the geographic diversity of each school by looking at where matriculated undergraduates lived before they came to this school.

 About 35.8% of the students attending Cornell University come from within New York.
 This puts Cornell's level of geographic diversity well above the national average and gives it a national geographic diversity ranking of #93.